Faraja17/elif-practice/README.md

 - [The Directions](#frontend-mentor---qr-code-component)

 ## Overview
 I had a lot of fun making the program my own by applying all that I learned about assigning values to variables, operators, evaluating down to a single Boolean value, functions, and converting strings into integers.
-I also applied something I learned in my GDI Python class, the built-in method `name.title()` to capitalize the input.
+I also applied something I learned in my GDI Python class, the built-in string method `name.title()` to capitalize the input.

 ### Screenshot